craftcms/docs/docs/commerce/2.x/README.md

 # About Craft Commerce

-Craft Commerce is an amazingly powerful and flexible e-commerce platform for [Craft CMS](https://craftcms.com).
+Craft Commerce is an amazingly powerful and flexible ecommerce platform for [Craft CMS](https://craftcms.com).

 Craft Commerce gives web developers an enjoyable platform to build hand-crafted ecommerce solutions, while also delivering an easy to use administration control panel for users.